 Registration Requirements

 Registration with the College assures the public and employers that an individual has met the standards for academic and practical experience required to practice the dietetic profession.
-To become registered with the College, an applicant must meet the registration requirements for the profession of dietetics as set out in the Registered Dietitians and Registered Nutritionists Profession Regulation.
+To become registered with the College, an applicant must meet the registration requirements for the profession of dietetics as set out in the Health Professions Act and the Registered Dietitians and Registered Nutritionists Profession Regulation.

 Education

-A four-year Bachelor of Science degree with a focus in Foods and Nutrition from an accredited Canadian University (or equivalent) is required.
+Applicants must have completed a Bachelor of Science degree with a focus in Foods and Nutrition from an accredited Canadian University (or equivalent).
 Click here to view a list of accredited Canadian Degree programs.
+The degree consists of 4-years of instruction achieving competence in the entry-to-practice standards and competencies in a wide variety of practice areas.

-Degrees received outside of Canada will be assessed to determine substantial equivalency to a Canadian accredited degree program.
+Degrees received from an unaccredited Canadian program or from outside of Canada will be assessed to determine substantial equivalency to a Canadian accredited degree program.

 Internship or Practicum